Maths Starters: 15 Free KS1 & KS2 Starters To Download & Use With Your Class

 For example, a money activity might be independent and recorded in books (requiring marking at some point), so the next day you will plan an active starter talking about properties of shapes.

 Introducing something like a maths starter of the day doesn’t have to mean a lot more work, I promise!

 |Starter||Recap of last week’s work and homework answers with a practice into books – independent passive task||Time/money game not linked to current topics – active game||Mini assessment of how students are doing with current content – independent passive task||Graphing/tally chart – active practice in pairs||Introduce next week’s learning briefly to reassess what they have remember from prior teaching – active whole class game|

-Starters in the example plan could be active (“fun games”) or passive (independent task from prompt on the whiteboard) and once you have the resources ready it is usually very easy to switch from active to passive, or vice versa, if you feel a change of tack is required.
+The starters in the example plan could be active (fun games) or passive (independent task from prompt on the whiteboard) and once you have the resources ready it is usually very easy to switch from active to passive, or vice versa, if you feel a change of tack is required.

-We at Third Space Learning have put together a handout of our favourite 15 maths starters (KS2) which are easy to use, easy to adapt for all year groups, and easy to adapt as passive or active versions.
+We have put together a maths starters PDF which is easy to use, easy to share among all year groups, and includes starters that are easy to adapt to passive or active activities.
 Let us know about your favourite starters and how you use them!

 Looking for fun games to boost pupils’ learning?
 We’ve got several articles sharing teacher approved maths activities and fun maths games, including KS2 maths games, KS1 maths games and KS3 maths games for all maths topics and a set of 35 times tables games and multiplication games you’ll want to bookmark whichever year group you teach!

 Do you have pupils who need extra support in maths?